software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 The test methods test specific scenario.
 We come up with scenarios by analyzing the code (for example a certain method) that we are testing: how does the code behave based on different parameters or database state?
 For example if we call a method with certain parameters, we expect it to return a certain value.
 We need to cover all divergences in the code behavior with a test scenario.

-For example, we could have the following test scenarios for the `getMessages` method introduced above:
+For example, we could have the following test scenarios for the `getAllMessages` method introduced above:

-1. If we send a request to the `/api/messages` REST API endpoint and _there is no messages in the database_, the JSON response body should be an empty list
+1. If we send a request to the `/api/messages` endpoint and _there is no messages in the database_, the JSON response body should be an empty list
-2. If we send a request to the `/api/messages` REST API endpoint and _there are messages in the database_, the JSON response body should contain the messages as a list
+2. If we send a request to the `/api/messages` endpoint and _there are messages in the database_, the JSON response body should contain the messages as a list

 To structure these test cases as test methods, we can follow the popular [Arrange-Act-Assert](https://automationpanda.com/2020/07/07/arrange-act-assert-a-pattern-for-writing-good-tests/) pattern: